Negev Bedouin: British Mandate

-The British Mandate authorities, laws and bureaucracy favored settled groups above pastoral nomads and they found it hard to fit in the Negev Bedouin into their system of governance, thus the Mandate's policy regarding the Bedouin tribes of Palestine was often of an ad hoc nature.
+The British Mandate authorities, laws and bureaucracy favored settled groups above pastoral nomads and they found it hard to fit the Negev Bedouin into their system of governance, thus the Mandate's policy regarding the Bedouin tribes of Palestine was often of an ad hoc nature.

 But eventually, as had happened with the Ottoman authorities, the British turned to coercion.
 Several regulations were issued, such as the Bedouin Control Ordinance (1942), meant to provide the administration with "special powers of control of nomadic or semi-nomadic tribes with the object of persuading them towards a more settled way of life".
 The ample powers of the Ordinance empowered the District Commissioner to direct the Bedouin "to go to, or not go to, or to remain in any specified area".

 Mandatory land policies created legal and demographic pressures for sedentarization, and by the end of the British Mandate the majority of the Bedouin were settled.
 They built some 60 new villages and dispersed settlements, populated by 27,500 people in 1945, according to the Mandate authorities.
-The only exception were the Negev Bedouin who remained semi-nomadic, but it was clear that sooner or later they will be settled, too.
+The only exception were the Negev Bedouin who remained semi-nomadic.

 Prior to the founding of Israel, the Negev's population consisted almost entirely of 110,000 Bedouin.

+Compared to rural Arabs Bedouins were more willing to accept and sell land to Jews but outbreaks of violence and having different views on land ownership created a complicated relationship.
+The Bedouins expected payment for land, and labor as well as the development of water sources in the region and to learn science and technology from the Jews.
+The relations also varied between tribal groups with tense relations between Jews and the Azazma around Bir Asluj and Revivim compared to warm relations with the Tarabin in western Negev.
+In addition to payments in exchange for the purchase of lands and of salaries to field guards, Bedouin sheikhs were paid protection money, a part of which was paid in water.
+Initially Jews relied on well water from the Bedouins but later the settlers began drilling for water which impressed Bedouins who offered water to Jewish settlements expecting more water from Jews in the future.
+In return some Jewish settlements such as Revivim constructed special taps for travelling Bedouins.

+In 1932 Mufti Haj Amin el Husseini visited Wadi al-Shariya and was hosted by Sheikh Ibrahim el-Sana who with other sheikhs agreed to counter Negev from the Zionist settlement.
+They agreed to stop selling land to Jews and to consider those that do as outcasts.
+However the implementation of the agreement was varied across groups with some ignoring it.

+By 1947 Jews had begun building pipelines in cooperation with Arabs and Bedouin villages who were promised their own taps.
+However this also increased conflict between Jews and hostile Bedouin tribes who damaged the pipelines.
+On 9 December 1947 a platoon of Jewish guards from Palmach encountered a Bedouin camp near kibbutz Mivtachim and violence ensued and was followed by several incidents of violence between Jewish patrols and Bedouins.